Mike Phipps: Professional career

-Phipps was picked third in the 1970 NFL Draft by the Miami Dolphins, who traded him to the Cleveland Browns for All Pro wide receiver Paul Warfield on January 27, 1970.
+Phipps was picked third in the 1970 NFL draft by the Cleveland Browns, who had traded All Pro wide receiver Paul Warfield to the Miami Dolphins for their first round pick.
 Phipps saw limited action during his first two seasons.
 In the team's third game of the 1970 NFL season, Phipps came off the bench to lead a 15–7 comeback victory over the Pittsburgh Steelers.
 However, his lone start of the year would be a 14–10 loss to the Cincinnati Bengals on November 15, 1970, as the rookie finished with 529 passing yards on the season.
 The following year, Phipps threw for only 179 yards and started just one contest: a 13–7 defeat to the Kansas City Chiefs on November 14.

 In 1972, Phipps again began the season on the sidelines, but became the team's starting quarterback after a disappointing 26–10 opening game loss to the Green Bay Packers on September 17.
 He threw for 13 touchdowns and nearly 2,000 yards, helping the Browns reach the NFL playoffs.
 In the November 13 game against the San Diego Chargers, he led a last-minute drive to win the 21–17 contest.
 In the team's playoff clash against the undefeated Miami Dolphins on December 24, Phipps had led the team to a 14–13 fourth quarter lead, but his five interceptions helped end hopes of a possible upset.

 The following year, he threw for nine touchdowns, but was intercepted 20 times.
 Despite these struggles, he engineered two late-season comebacks in a win over the Steelers and a tie against the Kansas City Chiefs.
 However, the Browns missed the playoffs with a 7–5–2 record.
 In 1974, the team collapsed with a 4–10 record, and Phipps was briefly replaced by Brian Sipe at mid-season.